 Directors are required to provide details of all changes to their interest in NetComm securities registered in the name of the director or held on behalf of the director, directly or indirectly.
 The details must be provided as soon as reasonably possible after the date of the change and in any event no later than three business days after the change or another agreed time frame which allows for compliance with the listing rule obligations.

-Employees and directors are not permitted to enter into transactions in products associated with NetComm securities which operate to limit the economic risk of unvested entitlements to securities of NetComm (for example, under employee or director share or options plans).
+Designated Officers and any Employee recipient of any Long Term Incentive Scheme operated by NetComm are not permitted to enter into transactions in products associated with NetComm securities which operate to limit the economic risk of unvested entitlements to securities of NetComm (for example, under employee or director share plans or share options plans or Share Appreciation Rights plans).

-If there are exceptional circumstances, the Managing Director, in his discretion, may waive parts of the Dealing Rules to allow for employees to deal.
+If there are exceptional circumstances, the Chief Executive Officer, in his discretion, may waive parts of the Dealing Rules to allow for Employees to deal.

-If there are exceptional circumstances, the Chairman in consultation with the Managing Director and the Chairman of the Audit Committee, in their discretion, may waive parts of the Dealing Rules, to allow directors to deal.
+If there are exceptional circumstances, the Chairman in consultation with the Chief Executive Officer and the Chairman of the Audit Committee, in their discretion, may waive parts of the Dealing Rules, to allow Directors to deal.

-This discretion will be applied, taking into account the hardship of the employee or director and weighing this against any perceived detriment to NetComm’s reputation.
+This discretion will be considered, taking into account the hardship of the employee or director and weighing this against any perceived detriment to NetComm’s reputation.

 The restrictions on dealings by an employee or director are equally applicable to any dealings: